nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 I'll take a peek at this in the near future and post an update.

+### Git Console Commands and Flow

+- Use a git-aware command line interface profile.
+I'm using [posh-git](https://github.com/dahlbyk/posh-git).
+- `git init`: Start up a new git-tracked folder.
+Some framework initializers do this for you, others do not.
+- `git status`: Posh-git has the ability to show status in-line with the prompt, but it lacks details like _which_ files have been added, modified, or deleted.
+- `git log`: Answers the question "where am I in the commit history?" by reviewing (in reverse-time order) commits with their comments.
+Good git comments will help tell a story about the state of the code.
+- `git diff {filename}`: Shows the added or removed code difference between the previous commit and the currently saved (and uncommitted) changes.
+Answers the question "why is _that_ file in the modified list?
+- `git commit {filename} {comment}`: Can also use `.` in place of `{filename}` to include all new/modified/deleted files in stage or unstaged states.
+Comment size is not strictly limited but I stick with fewer than 50 characters so that the commit message is not cut-off in a code history window like GitHub's 'code' view.
+Use a line-feed (LF) or carriage return (CR) and LF to add comments beyond a 50 character 'title'.
+- `git push {target} {branch}`: Pushing commits to a remote, or another branch.
+This is really a `git merge` command with the modification of a remote branch as the target, rather than the current (and local) branch.
+- `git pull {target} {branch}`: Takes commits from named target's named branch (if it exists) and attempts to 'git merge' them to the current branch.
+This is the opposite of `git push` and is also based on `git merge` so use it accordingly.
+On occasion it can be helpful to merge from one branch to another, say for example to incorporate a remote development branch into a local development branch.

+Other Git commands I rarely use:

+- `git stage {filename}`: De-staging files is simpler and less risky than undoing a commit.
+Use stage to prepare to commit, then execute the project or solution and verify it works (tests pass, etc), before committing the staged files.
+- `git rebase {branchname}`: Every branch has a 'base commit' that is the beginning of that branch history.
+Aside from the 'main' branch, every other branch will have a 'base commit' that most likely is _not_ the first commit that initialized the git repository.
+When working on a team, it can be helpful to rebase your own branch to a commit that is the latest commit on a working or main branch (or some other dev branch).
+This ensures the current branch has existing committed and approved necessary changes in it, which can help reduce pull-request merge conflicts.
+One downside is it alters the history of the current branch so it appears to derive from some later commit than it did originally.
+Some teams/organizations do not allow rebasing.
+- `git merge {otherbranch}`: Takes commits from 'otherbranch' and attempts to merge them into the current branch.
+There are options here that effect how the merge is performed (fast-forward, squash, rebase, etc) that should be reviewed before using.
+This is useful when working in a local development branch and changes from another development branch are needed in the local branch.
+It can get confusing very fast when merging branches like this, and the git history (see 'git log') can also be harder to follow.
+Merging to a remote branch is also possible, and in fact `git push {target} {branchname}` is a merge operation for all intents and purposes.
+- `git merge {namedcommit}`: Same as `git merge {otherbranch}` but specifies a commit name rather than a branch-name label.
+Be sure to review the git-merge help files for additional information.

+_Note_: The posh-git repository is somewhat stale (2-years since last update/fix/response).
+This could mean it could fall out of compliance with newer PowerShell releases (currently I'm using 7.4.1).

+Also note: After installing git (I usually select GIT-SCM latest), access the help files in the installation directory `./share/doc/git-doc/`, or by typing `git help` for an overview of commands, and `git help {topic}` for a rich (html) manual.

 ## Week 1

 ### MAUI Color and Theming